 - Robert William Smith (1807-1873) [Smith fracture]

 - Dinner fork deformity; bayonet deformity

-- As per Stiglers law, Colles was not the first to describe the fracture he is eponymousaly affiliated with
+As per Stiglers law, Colles was not the first to describe the fracture he is anonymously affiliated with…

 - Petit JL.
 L’art de guérir les maladies des os Traité des maladies des os.
 Paris: Cavellier 1705 [A treatise of the diseases of the bones – translated 1726] Commentary on distal radius fractures [1705;X:126-140]